-At the end of each semester, the DGS sends each student (who is not working on his or dissertation) a progress report.
-At the end of each academic year, in mid-May, the DGS and members of the graduate faculty meet formally with each PhD student and his/her mentor at the Graduate Roundup to review the student’s general progress and performance, and to make recommendations for goals and emphases going forward.
+At the end of each academic year, in mid-May, the DGS and members of the graduate faculty meet formally with each PhD student and their mentor at the Graduate End-of-Year Review to review the student’s general progress and performance, and to make recommendations for goals and emphases going forward.
 Students are asked to submit in advance a paper completed for a course during the previous semester, and are invited to provide feedback and suggestions to the faculty.
-The DGS then chairs a department faculty meeting to discuss the review and sends each student a written summary of his/her review.
+The DGS then chairs a department faculty meeting to discuss the review and sends each student a written summary of their review.

 For a PhD student who has advanced to candidacy, the dissertation committee (readers) are primarily responsible for defining and reviewing progress toward defense of the dissertation.
 First readers regularly report on their candidates’ progress to the DGS and the faculty.